calint/zen-x/README.md

  * after the tests and prompt the program enters a read / write loop (echo)
  * button 0 is reset, click it to restart and display the prompt
  * provided ROM is meant for tests run in the simulator

+programming zen-x
+ * use 'zasm' to compile assembler code. see 'rom.zasm' for sample code.

 ```